finnbechinka/informationstechnischer-Assistent/README.md

 # informationstechnischer-Assistent

-[ENG] technician for information and communication technology All of the small project/programs I've made in school.
+[ENG] technician for information and communication technology \n All of the small project/programs I've made in school.

-[GER] Informationstechnischer Assistent
+[GER] Informationstechnischer Assistent \n
 Alle Projekte/Programme die ich in meiner Schule gemacht habe.